epicurithmetic/epicurithmetic/README.md

 ### :computer: Work Summary - Mathematics Teacher

 Currently I enjoy thinking about and teaching the formal mathematics that has grown out of [Hilbert's Program](https://plato.stanford.edu/entries/hilbert-program/).
 The idea of "proofs-as-programs" is of particular interest to me now.
-I see this as a continuation of the constructive school of thought in the philosophy of mathematics.
 To this end I am learning about:
   - Type Theory
   - Proof assistants
   - Haskell